astronomer/docs/learn/airflow-advanced-cluster-policies.md

 Cluster policies can be implemented using either your `airflow_local_settings.py` file or the `pluggy` interface.
 Any attributes defined using cluster policies take precedence over the attributes defined in your DAG or Task.
 In Astro, you can only implement policies using the `pluggy` interface.

 Once implemented, if a DAG or task is not compliant with your set policies, the policy will raise the `AirflowClusterPolicyViolation` exception and the DAG will not be loaded.
-This exception is displayed on the Airflow web UI as an `import error`.
+The Airflow web UI displays this exception as an `import error`.

 You can also use the `AirflowClusterPolicySkipDag` exception to skip a DAG.
 For example, you may want to skip month-end DAGs from daily processing or skip any DAGs with the wrong environment tag.
 Another possible use case could be when you are migrating from a deprecated source system to a new one.
 You might want to skip the old DAGs to avoid any failures and alerts.
 Note that this exception will not be displayed on the Airflow web UI.